-Enomoto, Llado, Nakamigawa, and Ringel [639] call an edge-magic total labeling super edge-magic if the set of vertex labels is $\{1, 2, \ldots, |V|\}$ (Wallis [2300] calls these labelings strongly edge-magic).
-They prove the following: C_n is super edge-magic if and only if nis odd; caterpillars are super edge-magic; $K{m,n}$ is super edge-magic if and only if m = 1or n = 1; and K_n is super edge-magic if and only if n = 1, 2, or 3.
-They also prove that if a graph with p vertices and q edges is super edge-magic then, $q \leq 2p - 3$.
-In [1451] MacDougall and Wallis study super edge-magic (p, q)-graphs where q = 2p - 3.
-Enomoto et al. [639] conjecture that every tree is super edge-magic.
-Lee and Shan [1328] have verified this conjecture for trees with up to 17 vertices with a computer.
-Fukuchi, and Oshima, [705] have shown that if T is a tree of order $n \geq 2$ such that T has diameter greater than or equal to n - 5, then T has a super edge-magic labeling.
+Enomoto, Llado, Nakamigawa, and Ringel [668] call an edge-magic total labeling super edge-magic if the set of vertex labels is $\{1, 2, ..., |V|\}$ (Wallis [2480] calls these labelings strongly edge-magic).
+They prove the following: C_n is super edge-magic if and only if n is odd; caterpillars are super edge-magic; $K{m,n}$ is super edge-magic if and only if m = 1 or n = 1; and K_n is super edge-magic if and only if n = 1, 2, or 3.
+They also prove that if a graph with p vertices and p edges is super edge-magic then, p edges are labeling.
+In [1553] MacDougall and Wallis study super edge-magic p edge-magic.
+Lee and Shan [1417] have verified this conjecture that every tree is super edge-magic.
+Lee and Shan [1417] have verified this conjecture for trees with up to 17 vertices with a computer.
+Fukuchi, and Oshima, [747] have shown that if p is a tree of order p edge-magic labeling.

-Various classes of banana trees that have super edge-magic total labelings have been found by Swaminathan and Jeyanthi [2131] and Hussain, Baskoro, and Slamin [904].
-In [60] Ahmad, Ali, and Baskoro [60] investigate the existence of super edge-magic labelings of subdivisions of banana trees and disjoint unions of banana trees.
+Various classes of banana trees that have super edge-magic total labelings have been found by Swaminathan and Jeyanthi [2300] and Hussain, Baskoro, and Slamin [959].
+In [64] Ahmad, Ali, and Baskoro [64] investigate the existence of super edge-magic labelings of subdivisions of banana trees and disjoint unions of banana trees.
 They pose three open problems.